 “How many colleges should I apply to?”
 College-bound high school students and young adults must weigh this question as they work their way through the application process.
-Applying to too many could be a waste of time and money.
+Applying to attend too many could be a waste of time and money.
 Submit too few college applications, however, and you might wind up without any backup options.

 Ultimately, “There is no ‘right’ answer here,” says Scott Jaschik, editor of college news site Inside Higher Ed.
 “That number varies based on students' interests, finances, and much more.”